Approved February 23, 2016

 Our Library's mission is to select and acquire a wide variety of materials for access by all library patrons.
 The library seeks to provide information on all sides of every issue, even if that issue is a controversial one.
 Librarians do not serve as censors for any materials or for any age group, since we believe that everyone, regardless of age, should be free to form his or her own opinion.
 The resources acquired for the University’s Library are selected to meet the teaching, research, and service missions of the University.
 The inclusion of any resource does not mean that the library and its staff advocates or endorses the ideas found in that resource.

 Students, faculty and staff of Missouri Southern State University as well as any resident in the Four States area may question the presence of any resource found in the library.
 A challenge to any material in the library must be based on the failure of that resource to fall within the Library's selection and collection development policies, including the commitment to intellectual freedom.
 Challenged items will remain on the shelf and available to library users during the duration of the challenge.

 The principles of intellectual freedom as outlined in the Library Bill of Rights (Appendix G) of the American Library Association shall be followed in the selection of library materials.
-Neither Missouri Southern State University nor Spiva Library acts on or against particular issues but seek to maintain a free flow of information in the selection of materials.
-The disapproval of an item by one group will not be a means for denying that book to all groups if, by library selection standards, it belongs in the collection.
+Neither Missouri Southern State University, Spiva Library nor their agents act for or against particular issues but seek to maintain a free flow of information in the selection of materials.
+The disapproval of an item by one group will not be a means for denying that material to all groups if, by library selection standards, it belongs in the collection.

-Spiva Library freely offer access to its collections and services to all patrons without regard to race, age, educational level, economic status or any other qualification or condition.
+Spiva Library freely offers access to its collections and services to all patrons without regard to race, age, educational level, socioeconomic status, sexual orientation, or any other qualification or condition.
 In accordance with the Americans with Disabilities Act, individuals with disabilities will be able to access the same services the University offers to non-disabled individuals.